Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 {% include image.html zoomable=true img="2-cross.jpg" alt="The massive 120-meter cross of Valle de Cuelgamuros illuminated at night against a dark sky, creating a stark and imposing silhouette.
 The cross dominates the mountainous landscape." caption="The 120-meter cross at Valle de Cuelgamuros: an imposing view from my room" %}

-This second days was about 270 kilometers with 3600 meters of climbing.
+This second day was about 270 kilometers with 3600 meters of climbing.
 Quite a challenging day, but I'm glad I made it in time.

 ## Day 3: Castilla y León {#pin-3}